Integrative Studies Major

 • a statement articulating the nature and coherence of the field of study and why this program is necessary to achieve the student’s goals;

-• a program list of at least 10 courses (40 credits), distinguishing those taken and those anticipated
+• a program list of at least 10 courses (40 credits), distinguishing those taken and those anticipated;

 • the rationale for the courses to be taken for the major, including the sequencing, depth and coherence of the courses;

-• a tentative proposal for the senior project explaining how it serves as an appropriate culmination for the major.
+• a tentative proposal for the senior project explaining how it serves as an appropriate culmination for the major;

-• reflections on future possibilities in the field (e.g., career, graduate school);
+• reflections on future possibilities in the field (e.g., career, graduate school); and